 If "Bandwidth part indicator" field indicates a bandwidth part other than the active bandwidth part and if both resource allocation type 0 and 1 are configured for the indicated bandwidth part, the UE assumes resource allocation type 0 for the indicated bandwidth part if the bitwidth of the "Frequency domain resource assignment" field of the active bandwidth part is smaller than the bitwidth of the "Frequency domain resource assignment" field of the indicated bandwidth part.

 - Time domain resource assignment – 0, 1, 2, 3, or 4 bits as defined in Clause 5.1.2.1 of [6, TS 38.214].
-The bitwidth for this field is determined as log2(I) bits, where I is the number of entries in the higher layer parameter pdsch-TimeDomainAllocationListForDCI-Format1-2 if the higher layer parameter is configured, or I is the number of entries in the higher layer parameter pdsch-TimeDomainAllocationList if the higher layer parameter pdsch-TimeDomainAllocationList is configured when the higher layer parameter pdsch-TimeDomainAllocationListForDCI-Format1-2 is not configured; otherwise I is the number of entries in the default table.
+The bitwidth for this field is determined as log2(I) bits, where I is the number of entries in the higher layer parameter pdsch-TimeDomainAllocationListDCI-1-2 if the higher layer parameter is configured, or I is the number of entries in the higher layer parameter pdsch-TimeDomainAllocationList if the higher layer parameter pdsch-TimeDomainAllocationList is configured when the higher layer parameter pdsch-TimeDomainAllocationListDCI-1-2 is not configured; otherwise I is the number of entries in the default table.

 - VRB-to-PRB mapping – 0 or 1 bit:

-- 0 bit if the higher layer parameter vrb-ToPRB-InterleaverForDCI-Format1-2 is not configured;
+- 0 bit if the higher layer parameter vrb-ToPRB-InterleaverDCI-1-2 is not configured;

 - 1 bit according to Table 7.3.1.2.2-5 otherwise, only applicable to resource allocation type 1, as defined in Clause 7.3.1.6 of [4, TS 38.211].

-- PRB bundling size indicator – 0 bit if the higher layer parameter prb-BundlingTypeForDCI-Format1-2 is not configured or is set to 'static', or 1 bit if the higher layer parameter prb-BundlingTypeForDCI-Format1-2 is set to 'dynamic' according to Clause 5.1.2.3 of [6, TS 38.214].
+- PRB bundling size indicator – 0 bit if the higher layer parameter prb-BundlingTypeDCI-1-2 is not configured or is set to 'static', or 1 bit if the higher layer parameter prb-BundlingTypeDCI-1-2 is set to 'dynamic' according to Clause 5.1.2.3 of [6, TS 38.214].

-- Rate matching indicator – 0, 1, or 2 bits according to higher layer parameters rateMatchPatternGroup1ForDCI-Format1-2 and rateMatchPatternGroup2ForDCI-Format1-2, where the MSB is used to indicate rateMatchPatternGroup1ForDCI-Format1-2 and the LSB is used to indicate rateMatchPatternGroup2ForDCI-Format1-2 when there are two groups.
+- Rate matching indicator – 0, 1, or 2 bits according to higher layer parameters rateMatchPatternGroup1DCI-1-2 and rateMatchPatternGroup2ForDCI-Format1-2, where the MSB is used to indicate rateMatchPatternGroup1DCI-1-2 and the LSB is used to indicate rateMatchPatternGroup2DCI-1-2 when there are two groups.

 - ZP CSI-RS trigger – 0, 1, or 2 bits as defined in Clause 5.1.4.2 of [6, TS 38.214].
-The bitwidth for this field is determined as log2(nZP+1) bits, where nZP is the number of aperiodic ZP CSI-RS resource sets configured by higher layer parameter aperiodicZP-CSI-RS-ResourceSetsToAddModListForDCI-Format1-2.
+The bitwidth for this field is determined as log2(nZP+1) bits, where nZP is the number of aperiodic ZP CSI-RS resource sets configured by higher layer parameter aperiodicZP-CSI-RS-ResourceSetsToAddModListDCI-1-2.

 - Modulation and coding scheme – 5 bits as defined in Clause 5.1.3.1 of [6, TS 38.214]